cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

    |  No running processes found                                                 |
    +-----------------------------------------------------------------------------+

-The `gpustat` tool provides a more convenient overview but must be installed via `pip`:
+The ``gpustat`` tool provides a more convenient overview but must be installed via ``pip``:

+..

+   TODO: Update when gpustats has been added as a module

 .. code::